 Vietnam is a long country north to south with a variety of towns, cities, and provinces.
 It boasts both beautiful coastal beaches and rolling forests and mountains.
-From the capital in the north, Hanoi, to Vietnam’s largest city in the south, Ho Chi Minh City, there’s a lot of wonderful places to visit and people to meet!
+From the capital in the north, Hanoi, to Vietnam’s largest city in the south, Ho Chi Minh City, there are a lot of wonderful places to visit and people to meet!